ImpactInc/vfs/mysqlfs/Readme.md

 like files.
 For availability and disaster recovery we tend to replicate our databases, and have rather nice systems for that.
 On the file system side we have NFS, but operations teams typically don't like to be responsible for wide area NFS setups.
-So, imlementing the file system interface in the DB lets us have only the DB replication/backup/etc. to deal with operationally.
+So, implementing the file system interface with the DB lets us have only the DB replication/backup/etc. to deal with operationally.
 Database snapshots for testing and such also conveniently include file data as well as table data.